ender1975/darryncampbell-cordova-plugin-intent/README.md

+>*NOTE*: This is a fork of no longer developed project by Darryn Campbell at: https://github.com/darryncampbell/darryncampbell-cordova-plugin-intent.
+>
->NOTE: This is a fork of no longer developed plugin by Darryn Campbell at: https://github.com/darryncampbell/darryncampbell-cordova-plugin-intent.
-The only reason for forking is to remove the now problematic permission of `REQUEST_INSTALL_PACKAGES`: https://support.google.com/googleplay/android-developer/answer/12085295?hl=en
+>The only reason for forking is to remove the now problematic permission of `REQUEST_INSTALL_PACKAGES`: https://support.google.com/googleplay/android-developer/answer/12085295?hl=en
 >
 > What follows below is the original README.